 The country is not a party to the International Covenant on Civil and Political Rights.

 Although not mandated by the government, religious education was generally included in public secondary school and university curricula.
 Theoretically, students could attend either a Christian or an Islamic course, and those with no religious affiliation could choose between the two courses.
 Because of resource constraints, however, some schools offered only one course.
-Christian and Islamic private religious schools set their own religious curriculum without government interference.
+Christian and Islamic private religious schools set their own religious curriculum without government mandates on content.